ghilios/NINA.Joko.Plugins.MaxemUlator/README.md

         - *IList&lt;IDateTimeProvider&gt;*: A list of providers to get DateTimes for various astronomical events like dusk/dawn/meridian etc.
         - *IPlateSolverFactory*: A factory to create plate solver instances
         - *IWindowServiceFactory*: A service to create IWindowService instances
+        - *IDomeFollower*: Interaction with the dome and telescope for the dome to follow or not follow the scope
+        - *IPluggableBehaviorSelector<IStarDetection>*: This is used to select different behaviors for star detection
+        - *IPluggableBehaviorSelector<IStarAnnotator>*: This is used to select different behaviors for star annotation
+        - *IImageDataFactory*: A factory to create Image Data
+        - *IMeridianFlipVMFactory*: A factory to create a meridian flip viewmodel instance
+        - *IAutoFocusVMFactory*: A factory to create an autofocus viewmodel instance

 Example: